NGaikwad99/CompTIASecPlus-Prep/All modules.md

     * May include *identity proofing* (using goverment issued IDs and personal information) to verify the user the account is being created for.
     * Includes *permission assignment* based on the user role and following principle of least privilege.
     * Commonly done during employee onboarding.
-    * *Permission creep* occurs when the permissions of an employee from previous roles have not been revoked.
+    * *Privilege creep* occurs when the permissions of an employee from previous roles have not been revoked.
 * Deprovisioning refers to deletion, disabling or termination.
     * Helps ensure that dormant accounts cannot be compromised.
     * Removes all related files, permissions and data associated with the user.